Writing Milestones for Every Grade Level!September 27, 2019

 Putting it to Good Use

 As your children learn these various writing skills and techniques, they’ll start putting their knowledge together and to good use.
 You’ll see it happen not only in their academic life, but also in their social life.
 Children constantly text and write emails.
 Once they enter the “real world,” that won’t stop.
-Texting and emailing business partners, management, co-workers, and customers is an everyday occurance.
+Texting and emailing business partners, management, co-workers, and customers is an everyday occurrence.
 And there’s nothing worse than sending an email to a boss or client with misspelled words and poor grammar.